These policies apply to the exchange and affiliated programs administered by the Office of International Academic Initiatives (IAI).

 - All credits transfer to Montclair State as free elective credits unless you have written approval by the appropriate University department chair to make a substitution for major, minor or Gen Ed requirements.

 - It may take several weeks for Montclair State to receive and process your transcript after the completion of your program.

 Credit systems vary greatly among institutions, and it is the students’ responsibility to make certain that they know how many credits each course is worth.
-Information on the credit system used by the host institution/program may be available on relevant program brochure, and/or the Study Abroad Adviser can help students in this determination.
+Information on the credit system used by the host institution/program may be available on relevant program brochure, and/or the Study Abroad Coordinator can help students in this determination.

 Many overseas institutions use a different credit system than the U.S. system.
 In most cases, the credit conversion formula is available on the program’s Montclair State University brochure page.
 In general, for institutions using the ECTS credit system, the formula is 2 ECTS credits = 1 Montclair State University credit.
 For institutions in the UK using the UK credit system, the common conversion is 20 UK credits = 5 Montclair State University credits.
 In any case, please be sure to confirm the credit conversion formula for your particular program with the Study Abroad Office at Montclair State before you go

 - You will receive credit for courses you take for a grade (not pass/fail option).

 - You will receive credit for courses you pass with the US-equivalent of C- or better (courses in which you receive a D or F will earn no credit).

 - Only credits will transfer back to Montclair State.
 Your GPA at Montclair State will be the same as it was when you left.